Susan Brown (American actress)

 Susan Brown (May 4, 1932 – August 31, 2018) was an American television and film actress and interior designer.
 She was best known for her roles on daytime soap operas, particularly General Hospital; in 1979, she was nominated for a Daytime Emmy Award for her role on the show.

 Early life

 Brown was born in San Francisco, California.
-She graduated from the University of Southern California and later attended the American Theatre Wing in New York City.
+She graduated from the University of Southern California, majoring in drama and later attended the American Theatre Wing in New York City.

 Career

 Brown's first soap role was on From These Roots in 1959, taking over temporarily from leading actress Ann Flood.
 Afterwards, she also subbed for Flood on numerous occasions in the role of Nancy Karr on The Edge of Night.
 She later had regular roles on the short-lived soaps The Young Marrieds, Bright Promise and Return to Peyton Place, playing Constance MacKenzie.

 In 1977, Brown joined the cast of General Hospital as Dr. Gail Adamson Baldwin, Monica Webber's foster mother who married widowed attorney Lee Baldwin (Peter Hansen).
 In 1979, Brown was nominated for a Daytime Emmy Award for Outstanding Supporting Actress.
 She left the series on December 12, 1985, and made occasional appearances from 1989 to 1990 before returning on September 30, 1992, on a recurring status.

 In between stints, Brown played Victoria Lane's mother, Janet, on Santa Barbara and businesswoman Adelaide Fitzgibbons (who was romantically involved with the much younger Kirk Anderson (Tom Wiggin) on As the World Turns).

 Brown, however, continued to be seen on occasion for special events on both shows.
 Along with Peter Hansen, she made her final appearance in 2004 in an episode honoring the late Anna Lee, who played Lila Quartermaine, whose character was also killed off.

 Along with her soap career, Brown performed on Broadway, primetime television, and films.
 She guest starred on Death Valley Days, Kojak, Marcus Welby, M.D., Doc Elliot, Barney Miller, Hotel, Beverly Hills, 90210, and Frasier.
 She was a regular cast member on the short-lived ABC legal drama, Mariah in 1987.

 Brown also appeared in a number of films; in 1971, she appeared in a science fiction feature film, The Andromeda Strain as Mrs Allison Stone.
 In addition, Brown appeared in made-for-TV movies, including playing Nancy Reagan in Without Warning: the James Brady Story and Pat Nixon in The Final Days.